Summary of Pennsylvania (PA) Constitutional Law

 Commonwealth v.
 Chester, 733 A.2d 1242 (Pa.
 1999): in the course of affirming the denial of PCRA in a death penalty case, the Court, per Cappy, J., applied PCRA to claims of penalty phase error on the ground, in part, that the prohibition against suspension of the writ of habeas corpus would prevent the legislature from foreclosing any claims that would have been cognizable upon traditional habeas corpus review.

-Section 17: Irrevocable Special Privileges and Impairment of Contracts
+Section 17: Ex Post Facto Laws; Impairment of Contracts

 Although never expressly articulated by the Pennsylvania Supreme Court, the standard to apply in challenges to retroactive legislation under Article I, Section 17 of the Pennsylvania Constitution is the federal standard of ex post facto law under Article I, Section 10 of the United States Constitution.
 Cimaszewski v.
 Board of Probation and Parole, 868 A.2d 416 (Pa.
 2005), infra, lessens, if it does not eliminate, the conflict between the Third Circuit Court of Appeals and the Pennsylvania Supreme Court on this issue.
 Under Cimaszewski, in order to constitute retroactive legislation, particular facts must be presented to show that the amendment is likely to enhance a specific prisoner's punishment.

 Hoffman v.
 Township of Whitehall, 677 A.2d 1200 (Pa.
 1996): the Pennsylvania Supreme Court held that adding a ten point credit to veterans' scores in seeking promotions in public employment violates Article I, Section 17 of the Pennsylvania Constitution.